lsst-ts/ts_Dockerfiles/README.txt

 #2-with_lsst_stack: Uses the lsst-stack
 #Either case should work the same

-#The following instructions are for the Dockerfile in ./no_lsst_stack folder.
 #A more updated version of docker is required, so to install use:
 curl -fsSL https://get.docker.com/ | sh

+1.-
+#The following instructions are for the Dockerfile in ./no_lsst_stack folder.
 #First build the Dockerfile
+#In ./no_lsst_stack
 docker build -t salobj .

 #To run the docker container, you need to use the following command.